Louis Bherer, M.Ps. Ph.D.

 Co-management Marie-France Marin UQAM (Ph.D./D.Psy)

-In 2017 I joined the cognitive health and aging research lab to gain research experience.
-Since then, I worked on several research project and discover my strong desire to pursue a career in this field of study.
-At my last year of undergraduate studies, I completed an honor thesis which evaluated the differences of cognitive performance and cerebral activation between young and older adults during a working memory task.
-The completion of this thesis helped me confirm my research interests which include cerebral imaging and cognition.
+In 2017, Marie joined the cognitive health and aging research lab to gain research experience.
+Since then, she worked on several research projects and discovered her strong desire to pursue a career in this field of study.
+At her last year of undergraduate studies, she completed an honor thesis which evaluated the differences of cognitive performance and cerebral activation between young and older adults during a working memory task.
+The completion of this thesis helped her confirm her research interests which include cerebral imaging and cognition.

-I am currently pursuing my academic training in graduated studies to not only gain research knowledge but also a clinical expertise.
-For the next years I will focus my efforts on an ambitious research project bringing together my research interests.
-Within this project, I will document the link between stress and cognition in individuals with cardiovascular risks.
-I will therefore try to assess the effect of health condition on stress and cognition.
+Marie is currently pursuing her academic training in graduated studies to not only gain research knowledge, but also a clinical expertise.
+For the next years, she will focus her efforts on an ambitious research project bringing together her research interests.
+Within this project, she will document the link between stress and cognition in individuals with cardiovascular risks.
+She will therefore try to assess the effect of health condition on stress and cognition.

 Marie Payer